IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating-tomtom-indigo/integrating-amazon-alexa.md

 TomTom IndiGO comes with a pre-integration of Amazon's VPA, Alexa, specifically [Alexa Auto](https://github.com/alexa/alexa-auto-sdk).

-To be able to use Alexa in your product, you will need to integrate some additional Android APKs in your development platform and configure some development account information into your application.
+To be able to use Alexa in your product, you will need to integrate an additional Android APK in your development platform and configure some development account information into your application.
 This page explains how to do this.